 Every household in the Witchcliffe Ecovillage will be provided with a connection to the village wastewater treatment system.
 The wastewater treatment system is designed around a modular bioreactor that can be upgraded as the Ecovillage grows.
 The system comprises screening, treatment in a bioreactor to remove nutrient and organic matter, a lagoon to store water for seasonal use, and re-use of treated water for horticulture.

 Residents are also encouraged to install domestic grey water recycling systems to enable water from bathrooms and laundry to be reused to water gardens on their own lots.
 This will allow up to 60% of household water consumption to be reused at the source during the drier months of the year.

 Storage and Reuse

-Stormwater runoff in a natural ecosystem is intercepted by tree canopies, the plant understory, and the mulch layer, which slows the water moving through the ecosystem, increasing absorption of the water by the soil, and maximizing the water available for transpiration.
+Stormwater runoff in a natural ecosystem is intercepted by tree canopies, the plant understory, and the mulch layer, which slows the water moving through the ecosystem, increasing absorption of the water by the soil, and maximising the water available for transpiration.
 In an urban environment, water runs off hard surfaces such as roads, driveways, paths and roofs quickly with very little absorption.
 Landscaping in an urban area slows down runoff and increases infiltration, but usually not as effectively as a natural system.